How to cope in the outdoors with a heatwave

 - Share

-If there's one thing Brits seem to be inherently terrible at, it's coping with heat.
-As soon as the temperatures soar, it becomes the only topic of conversation.
+As soon as the temperatures soar, it becomes the main topic of conversation.
 But, despite all the moaning and groaning about not being able to sleep, it can be nice to get out into the sun - as long as you do so safely.
-We've got all the tips to stay safe amid a heatwave in the UK.
+We've got all the tips to stay safe outdoors during a heatwave.

 In this article: